BriefCandle/pokemon-x-mud/README.md

 Basic Gameplay Mechanisms:
 - Players need to assemble a pokemon team (up to 4 members) to crawl through various dungeons where they can level up owned pokemons, catch new pokemon, get item rewards, and/or face PvP battle.
 - Battle is turn-based (if a player purposefully delays a transaction, anyone may call the default move on him, which is skip a turn) with a commit-and-reveal RNG to determine critical damage.
+- When a pokemon dies in battle, its ownership is transferred to dungeon where it dies.
+Future work can be done to either allow original owner to summon it back or exterminate ghost pokemon.
 - There are safe zone where PvP battle is not allowed, and players get to heal up their pokemons, re-assemble a team, and other logistics activities.

 I am picturing it to be a community-owned project: